decision-labs/spacialdb-devcenter/pages/Import-OSM.md

-# Importing OSM data into SpacialDB.
+# Importing OSM data into SpacialDB

 To import OpenStreetMap data into SpacialDB make sure you have an account and an empty database.
 Note down the database information as you will need it soon.
 First though: